 Thankfully, Manchester has two large shopping centers where you can hunt down some incredible deals in the many high-end stores and High Street chains.

 If you are looking for a place to shop in the city center, head to Arndale Center just off of Piccadilly Gardens where you can find a large range of shops.

 Alternatively, head out of the city a bit to Trafford where you will find the Trafford Center, a large mall with a diverse selection of shops.

 The mall itself has a bit more of a high-end feeling to it compared to the Arndale Center.
 There are plenty of places within the Trafford Center to grab a drink and a bite to eat too.

-Craft beer has taken Manchester by storm and has led to one of the most well known British breweries to be founded there.
+Craft beer has taken Manchester by storm and has led to one of the most well-known British breweries being founded there.

-Cloudwater Brewing brewed their first beers in 2015 and in a short time have shot to incredible heights of fame and popularity in both the UK and the US, often doing collabs with some of the world’s best craft breweries.
+Cloudwater Brewing brewed its first beers in 2015 and in a short time, has shot to incredible heights of fame and popularity in both the UK and the US, often doing collaborations with some of the world’s best craft breweries.

 They have a stylish taproom located next door to their city center brewery where you can try a selection of their beers that regularly rotate which have often finished brewing that week along with picking up any of the latest can and bottle releases.

 You can find the taproom at Unit 9 Piccadilly Trading Estate in Manchester.
 Keeping warm with beer is the perfect thing to do in Manchester in winter.